 It’s time to start thinking about Christmas dinner or maybe a delicious and unique Paleo-friendly New Year’s Eve meal.
 Don’t worry, we’ve got you covered.

-If you’re looking for even more Paleo, Wild, deliciously good fat-burning recipes for the winter holidays, come check out our Fat-Burning Chef eCookbook and get our Holiday Cookbook absolutely free when you order today!
+If you’re looking for even more Paleo, Wild, deliciously good fat-burning recipes for the winter holidays, come check out our Fat-Burning Chef eCookbook and get our a bundle of our Holiday Cookbooks absolutely free when you order today!

 If you’ve already purchased the Fat-Burning Chef, just log into the member’s area and download the Holiday Feasts eCookbook on the house! 🙂